Stainless Steel Doors

 The Stainless Steel Advantage

 Design professionals generally specify stainless steel doors and frames for their sleek appearance.
-Stainless steel is also the optimum door material where rust and corrosion are a concern.
+It is also the optimum door material where rust and corrosion are a concern.
 They are also very hygienic.
 For these reasons, they are found in a wide variety of buildings such as offices, hospitals, and food processing plants, to name a few.

 Stainless steel doors typically have a composite core such as polystyrene or honeycomb, but are also available with steel stiffeners.
 They can be fire and STC rated too.